 How many wedding dress quilts have you made?

-As of the end of 2016, I have made 53 wedding dress quilts and 8 pillows.
+As of the beginning of 2021 I have made over 120 wedding dress quilts pillows.

 How is a wedding dress quilt made?